+There are countless reasons that other people might come into your home, and it’s important to make your dog and your guests comfortable, happy, and safe at these times.
 Who doesn’t like a party?
-There’s food, socializing, excitement, new people.
-If your dog is well socialized and loves people, chances are they love a party or get-together as much as you do.
-However, there are things that you need to think about before combining your dog and a party to ensure your dog, and your guests, all have a good time.
+If your dog is well-socialized and loves people, chances are they love a get-together as much as you do.
+However, there are things that you should think about before deciding to host a party to ensure that your dog and your guests will have a good time.

 Evaluate Your Dog’s Comfort and Discomfort

 You know your dog best.
 Are they good with kids?
 Noise?
 Strangers?
 Do they have a tendency to jump on people, bite, growl, or bark when there are people around?
 Do they beg for food?
 As much as you might want to use a party or gathering as an opportunity to socialize your dog, a large number of people may be overwhelming for them.
 If your dog behaves poorly in crowds, (jumps on people, growls, guards toys or food, or bark), it may not be the right time to host a get-together in your home.

 If you choose to host a party, do your best to set your dog up for success.
 Walk them and play with them shortly before the event so they’re more tired and better able to relax.
 Give them treats and toys so they’re not bored, and if people want to visit with them, limit it to a few people at a time.
 If your pup may be better off in their own space, crate them in a separate room and close the door.